BIAPT/Consciousness-Graph/steps/README.md

 ### Adjusting the code
 One needs to adjust the code depending on which type of graph and which thresholding method they wish to use.
 #### Keeping the top xx% of the connection
-To threshold in this manner, the user needs to adjust to threshold and modes variables in the step_1c_all_thresholds.m file.
+To threshold in this manner, the user needs to adjust to threshold and modes variables in the step_1c_all_thresholds.m file according to one´s need.
 Then, one needs to comment out line 22 and 23 in the step_1_gnnerate_network_properties.m file, as follows:
 ```
 %step_1b_threshold_mcg;%uncomment for mcg
 %mode = 'wpli';